callmehiphop/backend/README.md

 ## The *What*

 Based on AngularJS's $httpBackend, backend.js allows you to mock API responses in the browser.
-Written in vanilla JavaScript, it has 0 dependancies, so you should be able to use it in combination with any library and/or framework.
+Written in vanilla JavaScript, it has 0 dependencies, so you should be able to use it in combination with any library and/or framework.

-backend.js does not require any configurations, simply drop the script in and start mocking up some responses.
+backend.js does not require any configurations.
+Simply drop the script in and start mocking up some responses.
 It works by monkey patching the XMLHttpRequest constructor, allowing all requests to be intercepted.
 If a request is made and a mocked response is found, backend.js simply serves up that response.
 Alternatively, if no mocked response is found, then the real XHR object is called to allow your request to pass through.

 ## The *Why*

-Original this project was started out of boredom!
-But then one day I found a need to stub responses in Web Workers, so I decided to revisit it and so it is.
+Originally, this project was started out of boredom!
+Then one day I found a need to stub responses in Web Workers, so I decided to revisit it and so it is.

 ## Examples

-Stub a response!
+Stub a response:

 ```javascript
 // supports globbing patterns!